EliTejeda/EliTejeda/README.md

 - 👀 I’m interested in all kinds of skills of Design and Build.
 - 🌱 Currently I'm passionate for learning JS and Developer tech tools.
 - 💞️ I’m looking to collaborate with teams and proyects that involve creativity apply to UX and UI.
-- 🎸 Hobbies: Illustration, paint and make small models, acustic guitar, love music...
+- 🎸 Hobbies: Illustration, paint and make small models, acustic guitar, I love music and watch movies or series...

 <hr>